Section 5. Expansion of Sales Systems in Japan and Development of Markets in Other Countries

 Complete-knockdown2 exports to Planta Reo de Mexico, S.A. began in 1960 but were terminated in March 1964 because of the Mexican government raising the domestic production rate as well as the bankruptcy of Planta Reo.

 At that time, South Africa imposed restrictions on the import of completely built vehicles and encouraged the complete-knockdown format.
-In 1961, a distributor agreement was entered into with trading company Toyopet Commercials (Pty.)
-Ltd., and the following year complete-knockdown exports of the Stout (RK45) began through the company for assembly by Motor Assemblies, Ltd., a local assembly company.
+In 1962, a distributor agreement was entered into with trading company Toyopet Commercials (Pty.)
+Ltd., finally signed in January 25, 1965, and the following year complete-knockdown exports of the Stout (RK45) began through the company for assembly by Motor Assemblies, Ltd., a local assembly company.
 Toyota leaped into the top ranks of the South African small-truck market in 1963 when the Corona pickup (RT26) was added.

 In Australia, a distributor agreement was signed with Thiess Sales Pty.
 Ltd. in February 1961 and exports of trucks and the Land Cruiser began.
 Shortly after that, however, shifting to local production became a significant issue, so Toyota searched for a distributor that could locally assembled passenger cars.
 At that time, Australian Motor Industries Ltd. (AMI) was conducting local assembly of Triumph and Mercedes-Benz vehicles, but the Triumph vehicles were not selling well and the company was looking to replace them with a new compact passenger car.